Holindauer/TensorGo/documentation.md

 # Tensors
 This library introduces the Tensor data structure.
 All functions and methods in this library are used in relation to this data structure in some way.
 A Tensor is an n dimmensional array of numbers.
 Although Tensor structs can have any number of dimmensions, their data is stored in memory contiguously within their Data member.
 To simulate higher dimmensionality, the Shape member is used to calculate the 1D index with respect to a given multi-dimmensnional index.

     A            // <--- Tensor struct
-    A.Data   // <--- 1D array of numbers
+    A.Data       // <--- 1D array of float64 values
+    A.BoolData   // <--- 1D array of bool values
     A.Shape      // <--- shape of the tensor

+Data can be stored as either a float64 or a bool.
+However, most operations in this library are only supported for float64 Data.

 # A Note About Batching...